 Key actions include:

-- Health checks for people with learning disabilities and mental health
+- Continuing health checks for people with learning disabilities and mental health.
+Primary care staff going out to people’s homes and uptake now improving considerably.

 Affordable warm and safe homes